 Cleaning should occur on a daily basis to ensure a comfortable and sanitary environment for the cats.
 However, if a colony is stable and healthy, disinfection may occur less often – but it still should be a regularly scheduled event.
 In the event of disease outbreak, cleaning and disinfection should take place on a daily basis.

-Dr. Miranda Spindel, Senior Director of Shelter Medicine at the ASPCA, provides the following recommendations for making cleaning and disinfection as easy and effective as possible.
+The following recommendations are designed to make cleaning and disinfection as easy and effective as possible.

 Organize for Efficiency